cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 That's correct, Alice was the winner by forfeit.

+Similarly, you can test that Bob gets his wager back when Alice creates a game, Bob plays, and then Alice rejects it.

 It would be difficult to test by CLI when there is a winner after a full game, and that would be better tested with a GUI.

 ## Next up